 - Finally, keep doing what you are doing.
-Everything you do with traditional fiat currency applies for cryptocurrencies including sanctions screening, PEP screening, adverse media, etc.
+Everything you do with traditional fiat currency applies to cryptocurrencies including sanctions screening, PEP screening, adverse media screening, etc.

 - New coins and new types will continue to emerge as coins split (hard fork), new coins are developed, and new problems are solved through cryptocurrency.
 It is important to stay informed and assess the risk with each.

 If you are interested in learning more about how technological advancements are changing compliance, read our recent article about FinTech AML risks.